Skoda Enyaq review

 Regardless, the Skoda Enyaq still represents good value for money given how premium it feels inside and the sheer amount of space it offers.
 Our pick of the lineup is the mid-spec Enyaq 80 with its longer range and long equipment list that includes LED headlights, a 13-inch touchscreen with sat nav, Apple CarPlay and Android Auto, plus cruise control, front and rear parking sensors and a reversing camera.

 Click here to see why you can trust DrivingElectric reviews, or for a more detailed look at the Skoda Enyaq, read on for the rest of our in-depth review...

 - 1Verdict - currently readingSkoda's first bespoke electric car very nearly has it all – space, technology and a solid 300-mile range.
 It represents decent value for money, too

-- 2Range, battery & chargingThe Enyaq iV offers a choice of two batteries, for up to 333 miles on a charge – although cold weather affects range
+- 2Range, battery & chargingThe Enyaq is offered with two batteries, up to 339 miles on a charge and impressive 135kW rapid charging speeds

-- 5Interior & comfortThere’s lots of choice when it comes to interior trim, but whichever version of the Enyaq iV you go for you’ll be presented with a spacious and well-finished cabin
+- 5Interior, dashboard & infotainmentThere's lots of choice when it comes to interior trim, but whichever version of the Enyaq you go for you’ll be presented with a spacious and well-finished cabin